 According to FORBES, a disengaged employee costs on average, 34% of their annual salary.

 Some employees disengage for reasons that have nothing to do with their employer or work environment.
 Illness, injuries or major life events such as losing a loved one, going through a divorce or dealing with any kind of trauma can be distracting enough to prevent anyone from doing their job well.
 For these employees, empathy, support and time are the three elixirs employers can offer during a troubled employee’s recovery back to peak performance and productivity.

 The employees requiring the most attention are those who become disengaged based on internal issues and/or working within an unhealthy culture.
 These employees are actually much more dangerous than many give them credit for, as they are not simply low-productivity team members who Facebook more than they should on the company watch.
 A single disengaged employee is capable of:

 - Costing their employer infinite amounts of money due to negligent and careless mistakes.
 When an employee no longer cares, s/he is less likely to pay attention to details, which is where the devil resides.
-For manufacturers, failure to pay attention to even the smallest of details can have dire consequences.
+In the financial industry, failure to pay attention to even the smallest of details can have dire consequences.

 - Angering customers into the welcoming arms of a competitor.
 The last thing you need is to have a disengaged employee interact with a customer – especially when an issue needs to be resolved.
 If customers aren’t feeling the love from that one employee, they may become more agreeable to going on a first date with a competitor, you know, just to keep their “options” open.